-The purpose of this article is to help you identify the right type of Internet lawyer to represent your online business needs.
+The purpose of this article is to help you find the right type of Internet lawyer to represent your online business needs.

 Why am I giving you this information?